-• Control of Nonpoint Source Pollutants
+Control of Nonpoint Source Pollutants

 Pollutants from nonpoint sources are diffuse, both in terms of their origin and mode of transport to surface and ground waters.
 Unlike pollutants from point sources, nonpoint source pollutants often enter waters in sudden episodic surges and large quantities.
 This occurs as rain, irrigation, and other types of runoff mobilizes and transports contaminants into surface and ground waters.
-Nationwide, pollutants from nonpoint sources in southern California include lawn and garden chemicals transported by storm water or water from irrigation sprinklers; household and automotive care products dumped or drained on streets and into storm drains; fertilizers and pesticides washed from agricultural fields by rain or irrigation waters; sediment that erodes from construction sites; and various pollutants deposited by atmospheric deposition.
+Nationwide, pollutants from nonpoint sources represent the greatest threat to water quality.
+Examples of nonpoint sources in southern California include lawn and garden chemicals transported by storm water or water from irrigation sprinklers; household and automotive care products dumped or drained on streets and into storm drains; fertilizers and pesticides washed from agricultural fields by rain or irrigation waters; sediment that erodes from construction sites; and various pollutants deposited by atmospheric deposition.